tomas-fryza/vhdl-course/labs/project/README.md

 * Students work on a project in the labs during weeks 9 to 13 of the semester.
 The practical demonstration will take place as part of the last lab.

-* Through the BUT e-learning, students submit a link to the GitHub repository, which contains the complete project in Vivado and a descriptive README file.
-The submission deadline is the day before the demonstration.
+* Through the BUT e-learning, students submit a link to the GitHub repository, which contains the project in Vivado, needed images, documents, and a descriptive README file. **The submission deadline is the day before the demonstration.**

 * Source codes for the FPGA must be written in VHDL and must be implementable on the Nexys A7-50T board in the development tools used in the laboratory during the semester.